-Compare pet insurance estimates for your Bengal cat from NZ's top providers.
-Bengals are an active and athletic breed - find the right cover for conditions like HCM, progressive retinal atrophy, and patellar luxation.
+Compare pet insurance estimates for your Bengal from Australia's leading providers.
+Bengals are an athletic, high-energy breed that may be prone to conditions like hypertrophic cardiomyopathy, progressive retinal atrophy, and patellar luxation.

 Popular Choice Featured Provider